 - Drink alcohol moderately and regularly

 It is important to note that a blue zone diet book would mostly consist of recipes that are very plant-based.
-While blue zoners aren’t vegetarian or vegan, they rarely eat meat.
+While blue zoners aren’t vegetarian or vegan, they rarely eat meat, and can be considered blue zones vegan.
 The lack of red meat helps prevent cardiovascular diseases which plague most of the United States.